shernk/video-docs/README.md

 5. fixed footer go to bottom of the home page
 6. modified route(app.route.ts)
 7. fixed crrSubCategory(title.service.ts) to be dynamic with route URL or scrumb ro topic
+8. what is the local storage key for?